joshuamiller/loose_change/README.md

 # Loose Change is a Ruby ORM for CouchDB

-* where 'ORM' is as accurate as ['Holy Roman Empire'](http://en.wikipedia.org/wiki/Holy_Roman_Empire#Analysis)
+* where 'Object-Relational Mapper' is as accurate as ['Holy Roman Empire'](http://en.wikipedia.org/wiki/Holy_Roman_Empire#Analysis)

 ## Goals and Principles